proebrock/lighthouse/README.markdown

 ## About me and the project

-My name is Philipp Roebrock and I work as a lecturer at the Institute for Photonics and ICT at the University of Applied Sciences of the Grisons [FHGR](https://www.fhgr.ch/) in Chur in Switzerland.
+My name is Philipp Roebrock and I work as a lecturer at the Institute for Photonics and Robotics at the University of Applied Sciences of the Grisons [FHGR](https://www.fhgr.ch/) in Chur in Switzerland.
 I will work on this project during my Computer Vision classes in spring semester.
 The amount of work I can invest into this framework changes.
 But I have a long list of TODOs I want to implement.

 If you have any questions or suggestions please please drop and issue or a personal message to `philipp DOT roebrock AT fhgr DOT ch`.